zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-google.md

-"In a world without happiness and without sorrow, Visattika has overcome lust A long time ago, a monk named Brahmana, who attained enlightenment We have seen. ”The world certainly does not rot.
+"In a world without happiness and without sorrow, Visattika has overcome lust A long time ago, a monk named Brahmana, who attained enlightenment We have seen.
+"The world certainly does not rot.

 [Msdiv 186] (# msdiv186) {# msdiv186 .ref .msdiv} (15 - 17)